mirage/mirage-www/tmpl/blog/functoria.md

 [feature]: https://github.com/mirage/mirage/issues/231

-A good example is the IP address of the HTTP stack, you want to be able to:
+A good example of a bootvar would be the IP address of the HTTP stack.
+For example, you may wish to:

 - Set a good default directly in the `config.ml`
 - Provide a value at configure time, if you are already aware of deployment conditions.
 - Provide a value at startup time, for last minute changes.

 All of this is now possible using **keys**.
-A key is composed of :
+A key is composed of:
-- _name_ : The name of the value in the program.
+- _name_ — The name of the value in the program.
-- _description_ : How it should be displayed/serialized.
+- _description_ — How it should be displayed/serialized.
-- _stage_ : Is the key available only at runtime, at configure time or both?
+- _stage_ — Is the key available only at runtime, at configure time, or both?
-- _documentation_ : It is not optional so you should really write it.
+- _documentation_ — This is not optional, so you have to write it.

 Imagine we are building a multilingual unikernel and we want to pass the default language as a parameter.
 We will use a simple string, so we can use the